Krassnig/no-async-hook/README.md

 In order to achieve that, an [AbortSignal](https://developer.mozilla.org/en-US/docs/Web/API/AbortSignal) is passed between async functions which tells the async operation when an [AbortController](https://developer.mozilla.org/en-US/docs/Web/API/AbortController) cancels the async operation.
 In order to cancel the async operation deep inside the call stack an exception is thrown (or equivalently the promise is rejected).
 This then collapses the call stack and the promise is aborted.
-Since Javascripts `catch` catches everything, simply surrounding an async operation with a `try`/`catch` would prevent the cancellation.
+Since Javascripts `catch` catches everything, simply surrounding an async operation with a `try`/`catch` would prevent that cancellation.
 In order to not break the cancellability of an async function when catching errors use `signal.aborted` and rethrow the error.

 ```typescript